thatsam415/30Days-30-AI-ML-Projects/README.md

 ## 🧭 Final Thoughts

 This challenge is about more than just code — it’s about **consistency, creativity, and curiosity.**
-Every day brings a new dataset, a new algorithm, and a new opportunity to grow as a data scientist.
+Every day brings a new dataset, a new algorithm, and a new opportunity to grow as a AI Professional.

 > *Building skills, sharpening logic, and mastering AI — step by step 💪🚀*